ansontsun/inzt/content/projects/fpga-clarinet-simulator.md

 ---

 # Introduction
 The FPGA Clarinet Simulator is an application developed in C that simulates the notes produced by a B♭ clarinet.
-The simulator runs natively on Terasic's DE1-SoC FPGA and is compiled using Quartus.
+FPGA Clarinet Simulator runs natively on Terasic's DE1-SoC FPGA and is compiled using Quartus.

 # Key Features
 ## Instructions Screen
-The instructions screen containing all possible ways the user can interact with the simulator.
+The instructions screen contains all possible ways the user can interact with the simulator.
 The characters are transcribed into a collection of pixel in order to be displayed on the VGA display.

 {{< figure src="/assets/FPGA_Clarinet_Simulator/FPGA_Clarinet_Simulator_Instructions.png" caption="Figure 1.
 Instructions screen.">}}